lorenzoliuzzo/ctda-py/README.md

-# ctda-py
+# Compile Time Dimensional Analysis in Python
-Compile Time Dimensional Analysis - python types with dimensional awareness
+Dimensional analysis plays a crucial role in scientific computations by ensuring that mathematical expressions and equations are consistent in terms of units and dimensions.
+The library incorporates a compile-time structure for dimensional analysis, allowing users to define and manipulate physical quantities with their associated units.